ravirun/misfit-ravi/README.md

    - Finding humor in patterns
    - Making people think while laughing

-3. **Evergreen Elements**
+3. **Daily Focus**
-   - Content that ages well
+   - Single, focused idea
-   - Timeless observations
+   - Deep cultural analysis
-   - Rewatchable value
+   - Documentary-level production

 ---

 ## Evergreen Elements

-✅ **Timeless Topic:** Why Followers Project Their Dreams Onto Leaders is always relevant
+✅ **Timeless Topic:** How people see what they want to see in leaders is always relevant
 ✅ **Universal Appeal:** Everyone can relate to this
 ✅ **Satirical Edge:** Smart humor that makes people think
 ✅ **Rewatchable:** Content that ages well